 50 Free or Cheap Things to Do With Kids

-Now that school is out, you've probably already heard your kids utter these words: "I'm bored."
+Once school is out, you'll probably hear your kids utter these words: "I'm bored."
 Rather than let them turn on the TV or play video games, try any of these 50 free or cheap ways to entertain them.
-With the list, hopefully you won't have to listen to your kids say they have nothing to do this summer.
+With the list, hopefully you won't have to listen to your kids say they have nothing to do during the summer ever again.

 Plant a garden.
 My kids love planting seeds in the spring and watching them grow through the summer.